camilogarciabotero/GeneFinder.jl/docs/src/getstarted.md

 ## Extracting Sequences from ORFIs

-The `ORFI` structure displays the location, frame, and strand, but currently does not include the sequence *per se*.
+The `ORFI` structure displays the location, frame, and strand, and other fields (see more about the [OpenReadingFrameInterval struct](https://camilogarciabotero.github.io/GeneFinder.jl/dev/orftype#The-ORFI-type)).
 To extract the sequence of an `ORFI` instance, you can use the `sequence` method directly on it, or you can also broadcast it over the `orfs` collection using the dot syntax `.`:

 ```julia
 julia> sequence.(orfs)